 Baby Iguanas usually do not bite, but excessive handling can stress them.
 While Baby Iguanas can stay in small groups, adults are solitary and territorial reptiles.
-Adult males should be housed individually and keeping them together may result in fights.
+Adult males should be kept individually and keeping them together may result in fights.

 If you have young Green Iguanas, you may allow children to handle them.
 Children should be gentle, calm and trained on how to interact with them.
 Sudden movements can threaten your pet which can result in bites or tail whipping.

-The children should always wash their hands after handling any reptile.
+Children should always wash their hands after handling any reptile.
 This is because reptiles can be potential carriers of infectious bacteria like Salmonella which can cause diarrhea, fever, and abdominal pain.
 Washing their hands should prevent your children from contracting bacterial and fungal diseases.

 Green Iguanas are strong and will look for opportunities to escape.
 All the sides of the cage, including the top, should be tightly secured to prevent them from escaping.

 Adult Iguanas can grow up to 6 feet and will need a large enclosure.
-The recommended enclosure size is 12’Lx6’Wx6’H. The general rule is to keep the Iguana in an enclosure that has a length twice their size and a width equal to their length.
+The recommended enclosure size is 12’Lx6’Wx6’H. The general rule is to keep your Iguana in an enclosure that has a length twice their size and a width equal to their length.
 If you plan on keeping them indoors, rethink this idea.
-If you plan to house them outside most people will usually build something that is along their house.
+If you plan to house them outside most people will usually build something custom that is along their house.

 They will need several hiding places that can be created by placing cardboard boxes, half logs, PVC pipes or terracotta pottery inside their enclosure.

 Green Iguanas may ingest the substrate, especially the younger ones.
 To minimize the amount they can eat, use a substrate that clumps together well, or holds its shape.
 Good substrate options include linoleum, larger ceramic tiles or river stones.
-Avoid sand or gravel as they’re small and easily ingestible.
+Avoid sand or gravel because they’re small and easily ingestible.